why accelerated flight training programs in the USA are for you

-Are accelerated flight training programs for you?
-Many student pilots around the world dream of becoming airline captains.
+Accelerated flight training programs in the USA for you.
+Many student pilots around the world dream of becoming airline captains as soon as possible.

 with 747planeSpeaking proper English matters even during your preflight!